ctomkow/jsonparse/README.md

 ### API
 `key(data: dict | list, key: str): -> list`

+- Provide JSON data as a dictionary or a list, as well as the key as a string
-Returns a list of values that have the corresponding key.
+- Returns a list of values that match the corresponding key.

 `key_chain(data: dict | list, keys: list): -> list`

+- Provide JSON data as a dictionary or a list, as well as a list of keys as strings.
-Returns a list of values that have the corresponding key chain.
+- Returns a list of values that match the corresponding key chain.